Young Anna Argyris

 Graduate Student in the Department of Media and Information

 Joe Kubeshesky is a graduate student in the Media and Information program with a focus on human-computer interaction, user experience research, and web development.
-He is interested in learning how to make front-end applications accessible and easy to use through UX research and design.
+He is interested in the use of echo-chamber analytics in social media.
 Joe received his B.A. in Information Science (2022) from Michigan State University.
 His duties include content analysis and making website updates.

 Johannes M Bauer, Ph.D.